Fafuccino/FafTGAPacker/README.md

 You can use this tool in 2 different modes :

 ## I/O mode :
-- Create an "input" and "output" folder where the .exe is.
+- Create an "input" and "output" folder where the .exe is (if it's not already there).
 - Place your textures in the input folder.
 - Run the .exe and get your files in the output folder